 Attn.
 Grantmaking Department

 2440 West El Camino Real, Suite 300

 Mountain View, CA 94040

-Submissions must be received by email or postmarked no later than 5 p.m. on Thursday, March 31, 2011.
-In order to be fair to all applicants, no exceptions to the deadline will be made for late proposals.
+Submissions must be received by email or postmarked no later than 5 p.m. on Wednesday, April 4, 2012.
+In order to be fair to all applicants, no exceptions will be made to the deadline.